Chakradhar Singh: Death

 Raja Chakaradhar Singh died on 7 October 1947 just after independence of India.
 After his death, Lalit Kumar Singh, his son succeeded him to the throne of Raigarh and ruled briefly before the Raigarh State was merged into Union of India on 14 December 1947.

 The princely states of Jashpur, Raigarh, Sakti, Sarangarh and Udaipur were united later to form the Raigarh district.

-His second son Surendra Kumar Singh was s politician of Indian National Congress.
+His second son Surendra Kumar Singh was a politician of Indian National Congress.

 Legacy

 There is a music academy established after him, as his memorial at Raigarh.